simolus3/drift/docs/pages/docs/Advanced Features/migrations.md

 Sqlite has builtin statements for simple changes, like adding columns or dropping entire tables.
 More complex migrations require a [12-step procedure](https://www.sqlite.org/lang_altertable.html#otheralter) that involes creating a copy of the table and copying over data from the old table.
-Moor 3.4 introduced the `TableMigration` api to automate most of this procedure, making it easier and safer to use.
+Drift 3.4 introduced the `TableMigration` api to automate most of this procedure, making it easier and safer to use.

-To start the migration, moor will create a new instance of the table with the current schema.
+To start the migration, drift will create a new instance of the table with the current schema.
 Next, it will copy over rows from the old table.
 In most cases, for instance when changing column types, we can't just copy over each row without changing its content.
 Here, you can use a `columnTransformer` to apply a per-row transformation.